How to manage your devices

 Want to stream on more than one device at a time?

-Head to the NOW Membership area of My Account to add Boost to your membership and stream on up to 3 devices at a time.
-Boost also gives you:
+Head to the NOW Membership area of My Account to add Boost or Ultra Boost to your membership and stream on up to 3 devices at a time.
+Boost and Ultra Boost also give you:

-• All the Sky Sports channels in 50 frames per second and full HD
+• Full HD or UHD on supported devices - plus, all the Sky Sports channels stream at 50 frames per second

 Getting a 'too many streams' error message?

-If you're trying to watch on 2 devices at once, but you don't have Boost, you'll see an error message such as, 'You're trying to stream on too many devices at once'.
-You'll either need to stop watching on the other device or upgrade to Boost.
-Find out more about Boost
+If you're trying to watch on 2 devices at once, but you don't have Boost or Ultra Boost, you'll see an error message such as, 'You're trying to stream on too many devices at once'.
+You'll either need to stop watching on the other device or upgrade to Boost or Ultra Boost.
+Find out more about Boost and Ultra Boost

-If this doesn't apply to you, because you're only trying to watch on one device or because you've got Boost, check out these possible causes and what you can do to fix the problem:
+If this doesn't apply to you, because you're only trying to watch on one device or because you've got Boost or Ultra Boost, check out these possible causes and what you can do to fix the problem:

 Possible cause